alansill/omnia/docs/source/Roles/Telemetry/index.rst

 .. image:: ../../images/Grafana_Dashboards.png

-Loki log collections and telemetry/kubernetes dashboards can viewed on the explore section of the grafana UI.
+Loki log collections can viewed on the explore section of the grafana UI.

 .. image:: ../../images/Grafana_Loki.png